jtaguinod/calamari-builds/README.md

 * Gather dependencies for calamari-clients - Do this to all ceph nodes!

- 1)  Some ubuntu repositories is not updated.
+ 1)  Some ubuntu repository is not updated.
 THis repo works for me (http://archive.ubuntu.com/ubuntu/ trusty main)

  2)  apt-get update